Hamburger button: History

 The icon was originally designed by Norm Cox as part of the user interface for the Xerox Star personal computer, introduced in 1981.
-Cox described the icon's creation, saying, "Its graphic design was meant to be very 'road sign' simple, functionally memorable, and mimic the look of the resulting displayed menu list.
+Cox described the icon's creation, saying:

+Its graphic design was meant to be very 'road sign' simple, functionally memorable, and mimic the look of the resulting displayed menu list.
 With so few pixels to work with, it had to be very distinct, yet simple.
-I think we only had 16×16 pixels to render the image. (or possibly 13×13... can't remember exactly)."
+I think we only had 16×16 pixels to render the image. (or possibly 13×13 [...])

+Cox said that he would joke to potential users that it was an "air vent" to keep the window cool.

-In possibly its first use after the Xerox Star, the release of Windows 1.0 in 1985 contained a hamburger icon in each window's control menu.
-It was short-lived, however, as the hamburger icon disappeared in Windows 2.0 in favor of a single horizontal line denoting the control menu.
-Windows 95 replaced the single line with the program's icon, and the hamburger would not return to Windows until a placement on the start menu of the one-year update of Windows 10.
+In possibly its first use after the Xerox Star, the release of Windows 1.0 in 1985 contained a three-line icon in each window's control menu.
+It was short-lived, however, as this icon disappeared in Windows 2.0 in favor of a single horizontal line denoting the control menu.
+Windows 95 replaced the single line with the program's icon, and the three-line version would not return to Windows until a placement on the start menu of the one-year update of Windows 10.

-Cox's hamburger icon saw a resurgence starting in 2009 stemming from the limited screen area available to mobile apps.
+Cox's icon saw a resurgence starting in 2009 stemming from the limited screen area available to mobile apps.